Born Again (Black Sabbath album): Recording

-"I saw Ian go into the studio one day," Ward recalled, "and I was fortunate and honoured, actually, to be part of a session.
-I watched him lay tracks on 'Keep It Warm'… I felt like Ian was Ian in that song… I watched this incredible transformation of this man that really, I felt, delicately put lyrics together.
-It made sense.
-I thought he did an excellent job.
-And I really dig that song too."

 "I did some of the best drum work on that album…" Bill Ward recalled.
 "On 'Disturbing the Priest', there were some polyrhythms and some counterpoint things that I was doing, and I was using at least twenty different pieces of percussion towards the end of that song… I was real proud of a lot of the work that I did.
 Some of it invariably got lost in the mix, but I know that it's printed on those tracks."
 Butler said that Ward began acting quite strangely during recording and was angrier than he had ever seen him.
 At one point the drummer began hallucinating and had to be hospitalized, and while he was there the band discovered his secret stash of vodka that he'd been consuming in secret at night.
 After being released from the hospital, Ward quit the band again and returned to America to sort out his issues, with his drum parts already recorded.

 When the band heard the final product, they were horrified at the muffled mix.
 In his autobiography, Iommi explains that Gillan inadvertently blew a couple of tweeters in the studio speakers by playing the backing tracks too loud and nobody noticed.
 "We just thought it was a bit of a funny sound, but it went very wrong somewhere between the mix and the mastering and the pressing of that album...the sound was really dull and muffly.
 I didn't know about it, because we were already out on tour in Europe.
 By the time we heard the album, it was out and in the charts, but the sound was awful."
 Butler recalled listening to the tapes in his hotel room and being alarmed at how "muffled and unclear" the tracks were, but Iommi and Black assured him that the issue would be corrected during mixing.
 Ultimately, the issue never was corrected, with Butler lamenting years later that "that's what happens when you don't hire a bona fide producer, like Martin Birch, to handle things."

-For all his misgivings, Gillan remembers the period fondly, stating in the Black Sabbath: 1978–1992 documentary, "But by God, we had a good year...And the songs, I think, were quite good."
+For all his misgivings, Gillan remembers the period fondly, stating in the Black Sabbath: 1978–1992 documentary: "[W]e had a good year...And the songs, I think, were quite good."